 The first, and arguably the most important, step is to ensure that your loved one has the professional help they need to get through withdrawal.
-Dr. Daniel Headrick and our team of addiction specialists here at Tres Vistas Recovery offer specialized detox services that provide the tools that your loved one needs to safely withdraw from their substance of choice.
+Our team of addiction specialists here at Tres Vistas Recovery offers specialized addiction treatment services that provide the tools that your loved one needs to safely withdraw from their substance of choice.

 Depending upon the extent of your loved one’s dependence, withdrawal symptoms can range from discomfort to life-threatening seizures, which is why it’s important that you don’t go it alone.

-Through our detox program, we offer medically assisted treatment, which includes aides like nicotinamide adenine dinucleotide (NAD) intravenous (IV) infusions, which work to curb some of the more severe withdrawal symptoms.
+Through our detox program, we offer medication-assisted treatment, which includes aides like nicotinamide adenine dinucleotide (NAD) intravenous (IV) infusions, which work to curb some of the more severe withdrawal symptoms.

 Above all, we provide the medical oversight your loved one needs to withdraw quickly and safely.
 To underscore this point, if you don’t seek our help during this initial process, you run the risk of having your loved one relapse just to relieve the withdrawal symptoms.